 - 1.1 This schedule shall apply to all residential premises for domestic use for household electric appliances such as fans, televisions, freezer, Desert Coolers, Air Conditioner, etc. and including Motors pumps for lifting water up to 2 HP for domestic purposes and other household electrical appliances not covered under any other schedule. - 1.2 This rate is also applicable for supply to religious institutions such as Temples, Gurudwaras, Mosques, Church and Burial/ Crematorium grounds and other recognized charitable institutions (including Govt.
 Educational Institutions), where no rental or fees is charged whatsoever (duly certified by the Income Tax Authorities).
-If any fee or rentals are charged by such institutions, it will be charged under Commercial Category.
+If any fee or rentals are charged by such institutions, it will be charged under Commercial Category. - 1.3 Rural drinking water schemes which are managed by Panchayats and User's Co-operatives are also included under this Category and corresponding Tariff would be charged depending upon the load of Pumping motors as applicable to the DS category.

-1.3 Rural drinking water schemes which are managed by Panchayats and User's Cooperatives are also included under this Category and corresponding Tariff would be charged depending upon the load of Pumping motors as applicable to the DS category.
+Domestic Service-Rural, Domestic Service-Urban and Domestic Service-HT

-Domestic Service-Rural, Domestic Service-Urban and Domestic Service-HT Category of Services
+Category of Services

-- a) Domestic Service Rural: For rural areas not covered by area indicated under DS-Urban, including rural drinking water schemes having motor pumps with load up to 2 kW. - b) Domestic Service Urban: For Urban areas covered by notified Area Committee /municipality / Municipal Corporation /Nagar Nigam/Nagar Parishads/ Nagar Panchayats/ All District Town / All sub-divisional Town / All Block Headquarters / Industrial Area / contiguous sub-urban area all marketplaces urban or rural.
-Any area that comes under industrial authority development under notification from state govt and regional development authority under the state govt, any apartment registered under RERA. - c) Domestic service HT (DS\HT): This Schedule shall apply for domestic connection in Housing Colonies/ Housing Complex/Houses of multi storied buildings purely for residential use for single point metered supply, with power supply at 33 kV or 11 kV voltage level and load above 100kVA.
+- a) Domestic Service Rural: For rural areas not covered by area indicated under DS-Urban, including rural drinking water schemes having motor pumps with load up to 2 kW. - b) Domestic Service DS-Urban: Any urban area that comes under industrial authority development under notification from state govt and regional development authority under the state govt and any apartment registered under RERA i.e. urban areas covered by notified Area Committee /municipality / Municipal Corporation / All District Town / All sub-divisional Town / All Block Headquarters / Industrial Area / contiguous sub-urban area all marketplaces urban or rural. - c) Domestic service HT (DS HT): This Schedule shall apply for domestic connection in Housing Colonies/ Housing Complex/Houses of multi storied buildings purely for residential use for single point metered supply, with power supply at 33 kV or 11kV voltage level.
 However, if the DS HT consumer is having commercial establishments such as shops, malls, any establishments for profits inside the society, it has to apply for separate connection under commercial category for the same.

-DS-HT consumers, who supply power to individual households within a defined premises, the average per unit charges billed to an individual consumer shall not exceed 105% of average per unit cost paid to the utility or as approved by Hon'ble commission.
+DS-HT consumers, who supply power to individual households within a defined premises, the average per unit charges billed to an individual consumer shall not exceed 105% of average per unit cost paid to the utility.
 This additional 5% allowed reflects the internal distribution losses in housing complex and administrative and distribution costs.